vlang/v/doc/docs.md

 println(user2.can_register()) // "true"
 ```

-V doesn't have classes.
-But you can define methods on types.
+V doesn't have classes, but you can define methods on types.
 A method is a function with a special receiver argument.
 The receiver appears in its own argument list between the `fn` keyword and the method name.

 In this example, the `can_register` method has a receiver of type `User` named `u`.